 It was a good opportunity to do a morning walk and at the same time my skin can still absorb a healthy dose of Vitamin D from the sun.
 Cool, right?
 And so, I’ve put on my headset, turned on the playlist and started walking leisurely.

 As I was strolling towards the office, a trail of thoughts came.
-It arrived faster than the Busan train!
+It arrived faster than the bullet train!
 LOL!
 My goodness!
 Here we go again.
 Well, what’s new?
 I can’t stop myself from thinking about a lot of things.
-Uhm, let me correct that- I’m unable to stop worrying about everything.
-Actually, worrying is now spelled as L-A-A-R-N-I. Sigh.
+Uhm, let me rephrase it, I’m unable to stop worrying about everything.
+Worrying, actually is spelled as L-A-A-R-N-I. Sigh.

 A lot of things happened.
 I lost my husband and my kids.
 The happiness that I was searching for a long time was gone in a blink of an eye.
-Why am I left alone to face everything?
-What could be God’s plans for me?
 As human as I am, I sometimes can’t help but wonder why those things happened in the first place.
-I had a fair share of ups and downs in life.
-I have been through a lot of difficulties; and yet I have always received God’s helping hands.
-My prayers are always answered; He is my strength, my comfort and my shield.
-Who would have thought that a frail woman like me could surpass one challenge to another?
-It’s all because of Him!
-I always keep in mind that my trials are my testimonies of His love, goodness, and mercy.

 However, on the last year of my degree, my father’s business went down the drain.
 His health was greatly affected.
 If I remembered it correctly, he was confined at The Philippine Heart Center some time from October 1998 to April 1999.

 I officially became a member of the working society on 04 May 1999.
-I started as a laboratory analyst in a pharmaceutical company.
+I’ve started as a laboratory analyst in a pharmaceutical company.
 I was assigned to test the presence of pathogenic microorganisms in the medicines made for human consumption.
 It was exhausting but I truly enjoyed my post.
-I may not be able to be a doctor but at least I had a chance to apply my acquired knowledge when I worked there.
+I may not be able to become a doctor but at least I had a chance to apply my acquired knowledge when I worked there.

+I was proud of myself.
+I’ve found a decent job to support my family.
 The company was strong and stable.
 Unfortunately, the management decided to stop the regularization of their employees.
 As a contractual staff, my manager could only extend my term.
-Since I didn’t see a clear future with my position, I decided to look for another job.
-And on 11 October 1999, I permanently hang my laboratory coat inside the closet of memories.
+Since I didn’t see a clear future with my position, I’ve decided to look for another job.
+And on 11 October 1999, I’ve permanently hang my laboratory coat inside the closet of memories.

 On 12 August 2004, I flew to the foreign land and fifteen days later, I began working as a receptionist in a real estate developer company.

 One unexpected day came.
 I met my husband, the answer to my prayer.
-He was God’s greatest gift to me…
+He was God’s greatest gift to me, my Papa Ian.